benmarrow/benmarrow.github.io/index.md

     </p>

     <p>
       I received my BA from Yale in 2017 in Ethics, Politics, & Economics.
+My CV can be found <a href="http://benmarrow.com/pdfs/cv.pdf">here</a>.
     </p>